rocity/dj-instagram/README.md

 - Clone this repo
 - Activate your virtualenv
 - Navigate to this project's directory in your computer
+- Install requirements
-- run `pip install -r requirements.txt`
+    - `$ pip install -r requirements.txt`
+- Update your database
+    - `$ python manage.py migrate`
+- You're all set!
+    - `$ python manage.py runserver`

 # Licensing

-dj-instagram is licensed under the Apache License, Version 2.0.
-See LICENSE.txt for the full license text.
+This software is licensed under the Apache License, Version 2.0.
+See [LICENSE](./LICENSE) for the full license text.